- Published on

 Data Migration

 We initially didn't know how much time we had, and whether we'd receive any data dumps.
-We also couldn't go dark for a single day - revenue is top priority for an early startup and we couldn't miss a beat (we had an exponential PR event while we were migrating, in fact!)
+We also couldn't go dark for a single day - revenue is top priority for an early startup and we couldn't miss a beat (in fact, we had a massive flux of inbound customers due to a great article about is in the New York Times during this transition!)

 We stood this up and kept it running nightly, allowing us to breathe easy knowing when we were ready with our big bang switchover we'd have the latest and greatest data ready to go (even being able to run this on demand!)